 - Responding to an Incident

-- Emergency Response Authorities
+- Emergency Planning and Response Authorities

 - Federal Emergency Management Agency's National Incident Management System

 - Homeland Security Presidential Directives